shwezhu/shwezhu.github.io/content/post/golang/basics/013-methods-receivers.md

  - concurrency
 ---

-## 1. Different Behaviors - Pointer and Value Receiver
+## 1. Different behaviors - pointer and value receiver

 There are two reasons to use a pointer receiver: